Which of the Following Is Not Needed for Photosynthesis?

 Conclusion

-In the long run, the elegance of photosynthesis lies not only in its biochemical precision but also in its integration into the planet’s life‑supporting systems.
+The bottom line: the elegance of photosynthesis lies not only in its biochemical precision but also in its integration into the planet’s life‑supporting systems.
 The process demonstrates how a single, sun‑driven reaction can cascade into global impacts, sustaining ecosystems, regulating atmospheric composition, and enabling the very existence of complex life.
 By continuing to investigate, model, and preserve the conditions that favor efficient photosynthesis, we safeguard both the immediate health of individual plants and the long‑term resilience of Earth’s biosphere.